 XLS (Excel) Exports

-With a professional plan, you can export your survey results as an XLS or XLS+ export and open your survey results in Excel.
+With a professional plan, you can export your survey results as an XLS or XLS+ spreadsheet and open your survey results in Excel.
 See example exports »

 To export your survey results:

 - Go to the Analyze Results section of your survey.

 - Click Export All at the top of the page.